veeto

 Key Takeaways

-• Requires cities to report detailed data on housing demolitions and replacements starting April 2027.
+• Requires cities to include detailed reporting on converted affordable housing units in annual housing reports by April 2027.

-• Mandates 55-year affordability terms for converted units to qualify as affordable housing.
+• Mandates 55-year affordability restrictions and tenant protections for converted affordable housing units.

 Get Involved